A Lesson in Letting Go of Control

 Self-Described “Type-A” Personality

-“I hated Dr. Dabney at first because everything she said was a criticism… She kept saying, “‘I’m not yelling at you, but I have to tell you these things.’”
+“I hated Dr. Dabney at first because it seemed like everything she said was a criticism… She kept saying, “‘I’m not yelling at you, but I have to tell you these things.’”
 It took him years to accept her insights as observations, rather than personal attacks.
-“Literally,” he explains, “you have to crawl out of an emotional hole.”
-Deep down, he knew to keep going to keep working on letting go of control.
+“Literally,” he explained, “you have to crawl out of an emotional hole.”
+Deep down, he knew he had to keep showing up and working on letting go of control.